-The objectives of the literature and secondary data review are to:
+The objectives of the literature and secondary data review were to:

-- 1. Review New Zealand and international literature on the effects of tobacco excise tax increases - 2.
-Review and analysis of available data from New Zealand related to smoking, including behaviours, availability, price and other related issues - 3.
-Inform EY's research and analysis approach to its evaluation.
+- Review and analyse available data from New Zealand related to smoking, including behaviours, price and other related issues - 2.
+Further inform EY's research and analysis approach for the evaluation.